-PEIR Mitigation Measure M-CP-7b: Construction Monitoring Program for Historical Resources, requires project sponsors to monitor adjacent historic resources for damage caused by project-related construction activities, especially when heavy equipment is used, and to repair any damage that may occur.
-PEIR Mitigation Measure M-CP-7b, discussed under Project Mitigation Measure 2 on p.
-44, is applicable to the proposed project.
+activities, especially when heavy equipment is used, and to repair any damage that may occur.
+PEIR Mitigation Measure M-CP-7b, discussed under Project Mitigation Measure 2 in the Mitigation Measures section below, is applicable to the proposed project.

 For these reasons, the proposed project would not result in significant impacts on historic architectural resources beyond those identified in the Western SoMa PEIR.